powdersnow0604/Scholar-PDF-Reader-with-Annotations/README.md

 ## Disclaimer

 This project is not affiliated with, supported, or endorsed by Google.
-Nonetheless, by installing this extension, you agree to the Google Terms of Service and Privacy Policy at https://www.google.com/intl/en/policies/.